Skip to content

 How long does it take to connect the first EDI customer?

 4-8 weeks if you start immediately.
 The biggest variables: speed of the customer EDI team during testing and whether you already have a GLN.
-If the customer gave you a 30-day deadline, start the same week.
+If your timeline is tight, start the same week.
 From our projects, we know it is achievable when the scope is clear.

 We use a mid-market ERP without an EDI module.
 Can we still connect?